-- reduced turnover and increased wastage from the two lockdowns in the Auckland region; - a noticeable shift in customer demand from bulk products (those sold from "under the glass" in supermarket delicatessens) to pre-packaged products which are more labour intensive in their production and often require the use of higher cost raw materials; - higher material costs and need to source higher cost alternative supplies due to increased shipping and freight costs and supply chain constraints; - pressure on labour availability and costs due to general market shortages and the flow on effects of the increase in the minimum wage driving labour costs up across the general labour force.
+- reduced turnover due to the Auckland regional lockdown (August 2021 to October 2021).
+The Auckland region represents a significant proportion of Speirs Foods monthly turnover; - a noticeable shift in customer demand from bulk products (those sold from "under the glass" in supermarket delicatessens) to pre-packaged products which are more labour intensive in their production and often require the use of higher cost raw materials; - higher material costs and need to source higher cost alternative supplies due to increased shipping and freight costs and supply chain constraints; - pressure on labour availability and costs due to general market shortages and the flow on effects of the increase in the minimum wage driving labour costs up across the general labour force.